Winter fire safety checklist

 - Never ever leave cooking unattended.
 “Keep Looking When Cooking”

-- Most importantly, have an adequate number of suitable smoke alarms installed throughout your home and make sure that you test them regularly.
+- Have an adequate number of suitable smoke alarms installed throughout your home and make sure that you test them regularly.

 - Make sure you and all your family know two safe ways out of every room in your home.